net-lisias-ksp/Principia/Principia-configuration-files.md

   The dimensionless zonal harmonic *J*<sub>2</sub>.

   Defaults to 0.
 - `geopotential_row`: an optional sequence of `geopotential_row` configuration nodes describing the spherical harmonics of the geopotential of the body.
-A *nominal* `geopotential_row` contains the following values:
+A `geopotential_row` contains the following values:

     - `degree`: a required `signed_integer`.

       The degree of the geopotential row.

     - `geopotential_column`: an optional sequence of `geopotential_column` configuration nodes describing the spherical harmonics for the given degree.
-A *nominal* `geopotential_column` contains the following values:
+A `geopotential_column` contains the following values:

       - `order`: a required `signed_integer`.